huggingface/hub-docs/docs/hub/webhooks-guide-auto-retrain.md

 First, let's create a webhook from your settings: https://huggingface.co/settings/webhooks.

 - Select your dataset as the target repository.
 We will target [sbrandeis-test-org/input-dataset](https://huggingface.co/datasets/sbrandeis-test-org/input-dataset) in this example.
 - You can put a dummy Webhook URL for now.
-Defining your webhook will let you take a look at the events that are going to be sent to it (and you can replay them, which will be useful for debugging).
+Defining your webhook will let you take a look at the events that are going to be sent to it.
+You can also replay them, which will be useful for debugging!
-- Input a secret as it will be more secure.
+- Input a secret to make it more secure.
 - Subscribe to "Repo update" events as we want to react to data changes

 Your webhook will look like this: